 How Can I Stop Burping?

 If you're concerned about how much you burp, talk with your doctor.
-She might have some suggestions to help keep it from happening.
-She also may run tests to look for signs of a health problem.
+They might have some suggestions to help keep it from happening.
+They also may run tests to look for signs of a health problem.

 If no medical issue is causing you to burp, you might try some of these: